 2. How much are your grants?

-RedRover Relief Grants are typically between $100 and $200.
+RedRover Relief Urgent Care Grants are typically between $150 and $200.
 Grants are intended to fill a small funding gap to allow treatment to occur.

-RedRover Relief Grants for situations involving domestic violence vary in amounts.
+RedRover Relief Safe Escape Grants help with the cost of pet boarding for situations involving domestic violence and vary in amount depending on the individual need.
 See RedRover Relief Domestic Violence Resources for more information.

 3. Do you help with existing veterinary bills?

 No, the program cannot help with treatment that has already been completed.
-RedRover Relief Grants are intended to help animals who have not yet received treatment.
+RedRover Relief Urgent Care Grants are intended to help animals who have not yet received treatment.